Commercial Hollow Metal Doors

 Americans with Disabilities Act (ADA) Requirements

-Vision Glass Lite: If a vision lite is installed on a hollow metal door the accessible viewing height should be 43" max, unless it is not intended for viewing.
+If a vision lite is installed on a hollow metal door the accessible viewing height should be 43" max, unless it is not intended for viewing.
+Hardware:

-Clear Width: The clear width is measured from the stop to the face of the hollow metal door open 90 degrees.
+The clear width is measured from the stop to the face of the hollow metal door open 90 degrees.
 No projection into the clear width is permitted below 34".
 In other words, the hollow metal door size must be atleast 3'-0" (36").
+Vertical Clearance:

 Hollow Metal Door Common Lock and Hinge Preps